19 Famous French Architects and Their Proud Works

 Jean-François-Thérèse Chalgrin was a prominent late 18th/early 19th-century French Neoclassical architect best known for designing the Arc de Triomphe in Paris.
 He was born in 1739 in Paris.
 Chalgrin trained under known architects Étienne-Louis Boullée and Giovanni Niccolò Servandoni before winning the prestigious Prix de Rome scholarship to study in Italy in 1758 at age 19.
 Returning to Paris, he began his prolific architectural career producing refined urban hôtels and civic structures.
 Chalgrin remained actively working until his 1811 death in Paris at age 72, just after starting the iconic Arc de Triomphe project.

-Jean Chalgrin is from Europe and learned architecture by training under the eminent Neoclassical architects Étienne-Louis Boullée and Giovanni Niccolò Servandoni in Paris as a youth and winning the prestigious Prix de Rome prize in 1758, enabled Chalgrin to study classical architecture directly in Italy for an extended period.
+Jean Chalgrin is from Europe and learned architecture by training under the eminent Neoclassical architects Étienne-Louis Boullée and Giovanni Niccolò Servandoni in Paris as a youth.
+Winning the prestigious Prix de Rome prize in 1758 enabled Chalgrin to study classical architecture directly in Italy for an extended period.

 Jean Chalgrin represents the French Neoclassical style, integrating reserved neoclassical clarity and poise with Baroque scale and sensibility.
 Projects like the Basilica of St. Philippe du Roule, Chalgrin introduced an architectural language speaking to French heritage while departing from more ornate modes.
 Jean Chalgrin’s most iconic achievement was conceiving the design of the Arc de Triomphe war memorial in Paris, crafted to honor Napoleon’s martial victories.
 Unfinished when Chalgrin died in 1811, his massive triumphal arch project was completed in 1836 and endures as France’s most recognizable architectural landmark.

-Jean Chalgrin also contributed other seminal Parisian buildings like the neoclassical Basilica of St. Philippe du Roule, his restrained Pavillon de Musique at Versailles, and his stately renovations to the Palais du Luxembourg.
-Chalgrin’s portfolio was not extensive, his refined residences and sacred spaces encapsulate the graceful poise of pre-Revolutionary French nobility.
+Jean Chalgrin also contributed to other seminal Parisian buildings, like the neoclassical Basilica of St. Philippe du Roule, his restrained Pavillon de Musique at Versailles, and his stately renovations to the Palais du Luxembourg.
+Although Chalgrin’s portfolio was not extensive, his refined residences and sacred spaces encapsulate the graceful poise of pre-Revolutionary French nobility.

 Jacques Lemercier was an influential early 17th-century French architect and engineer who helped develop the classical French Baroque style.
 He was born circa 1585 in Pontoise, France.
 Instead of formal training, Lemercier learned architecture through practical building work, as his family members were master stonemasons and sculptors.
 He briefly refined his technical drawing skills in Rome in his early 20s.
 Lemercier began his prolific career in Paris in 1616, becoming a royal architect in 1618.
 Remaining active with significant religious and palace projects, he died in Paris on January 13, 1654, at age 69.
 Jacques Lemercier is from Europe, having been born and based his entire career in Paris, where he designed refined urban hôtels and monumental royal buildings.
 Lemercier pioneered an architectural vision departing from Italianate models to craft a new national French style.